Co-de-iT/froGH/README.md

 Again: _**no support is given**_ so use at your own risk and understanding.
 If you mess things up using **froGH**, you're on your own.

-On the other hand, if you have any ideas on how to improve things, please let us know at info[at]co-de-it.com - and feel free to improve upon yourself, but play nice and give proper attribution (see license).
+On the other hand, if you have any ideas on how to improve things, please let us know at info[at]co-de-it.com - and feel free to improve upon it yourself, but play nice and give proper attribution (see license).

 ![froGH panel](https://raw.githubusercontent.com/Co-de-iT/froGH/master/media/froGH%20panel.PNG)